audreyfeldroy/cookiecutter-pypackage/README.rst

   See ``README.rst`` or the `github comparison view`_ for exhaustive list of additions and modifications.

-* `ardydedase/cookiecutter-pypackage`_: A fork that handles all the package requirements from separate files.
-There's no need to hardcode the requirements in the ``setup.py`` file.
-See its ``README.rst`` for more details.
+* `ardydedase/cookiecutter-pypackage`_: A fork with separate requirements files rather than a requirements list in the ``setup.py`` file.

 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)